vaginessa/Tool-X/README.md

 ## What is Tool-X ?

-Tool-X is a automatic tool installer.
+Tool-X is a automatic tool installer for termux and GNURoot Debian Root terminal.
 In the Tool-X there are almost 70 hacking tools available for termux app and GNURoot Debian terminal. you can install any tool by single click.
 Tool-X is Specially made for Termux and GNURoot Debian Terminal.
-Tool-X is a script Developed By Rajkumar Dusad with the help of this script you can install best tools in termux app on android.
+Tool-X is Developed By Rajkumar Dusad. with the help of Tool-X you can install best tools in termux app on android.
 <br/><br/><br/>